 Hong Kong leader Carrie Lam says will officially withdraw extradition Bill

-HONG KONG: Hong Kong Chief Executive Carrie Lam on Wednesday (Sep 4) said that she will officially withdraw the extradition Bill that had triggered months of protests in the city.
+HONG KONG: Hong Kong Chief Executive Carrie Lam on Wednesday (Sep 4) said that she will officially withdraw the extradition Bill that triggered months of protests so the Chinese-ruled city can move forward from a "highly vulnerable and dangerous" place and find solutions.

+The announcement came after Reuters reports on Friday and Monday revealed that Beijing had thwarted an earlier proposal from Lam to withdraw the Bill and that she had said privately that she would resign if she could, according to a leaked audio recording.

+"Lingering violence is damaging the very foundations of our society, especially the rule of law," Lam said in a video statement released via her office.

 The extradition law would have allowed criminal suspects to be sent to mainland China for trial.